 Thanks to precise tools that deliver exacting state-of-the-art radiation—Aurora Health Care offers an advanced noninvasive neurological treatment option: CyberKnife®.

-These highly precise treatment vehicles deliver customized radiation doses to treat a variety of brain disorders with surgical precision—but without the surgery.
+This highly precise treatment vehicle delivers customized radiation doses to treat a variety of brain disorders with surgical precision—but without the surgery.
 Radiosurgery can address conditions like movement disorders, facial pain, tumors and lesions in the head and spine.

-Called stereotactic radiosurgery, these treatment techniques provide effective options for treating your brain disorders.
+Called stereotactic radiosurgery, tthis treatment technique provides an effective option for treating your brain disorders.
 Using these highly focused radiation beams, these beams target specific areas of the brain for effective treatment with less damage to normal tissue.
 The precise radiation beams come from the front, back and side of your head destroying the targeted tissue a doctor would otherwise need to remove with a scalpel during an operation.
-With these treatment methods, there’s no knife, no cutting yet it works to control tumors, nerves or lesions in the brain.
-Whether your doctor recommends CyberKnife or Gamma Knife treatments depends on your disease; however, Gamma Knife treatments are limited to your head while CyberKnife may treat tumors and other conditions in other parts of the body.
+With this treatment method, there’s no knife, no cutting yet it works to control tumors, nerves or lesions in the brain.

 Aurora St Luke's Medical Center offered Wisconsin's first CyberKnife radiosurgery system and began treating patients with this innovative treatment tool in March 2006.